 Let us take a more close look at in what phrases the term aesthetics is used.
-The list of phrases below is collected from papers discussed in a workshop on the Aesthetics of Computing, CHI 2006, Hallnäss et al. (2006).
+The list of phrases below is collected from papers discussed in a workshop on the Aesthetics of Computing2, Hallnäss et al. (2006).
 Taking a philosophical stance, a mere analytical approach shows rightout confusion and a blurred understanding of notions central to any theory of aesthetics.
-For example, we encountered the definition of form as the way in which material build things.
-Here are some more:
+Here are some samples: